-in the atmosphere and the very large human emissions.
-We think that atmospheric $CO_2$ concentration is easier to communicate than radiative forcing, and therefore suggest using the former as an indicator for mitigating climate change.
-We use the threshold suggested by Steffen et al. (2015): atmospheric $CO_2$ concentration at maximum 350 ppm.
+(5) Mitigating climate change: We use atmospheric CO_2 concentration as an indicator for mitigating climate change.
+Rockstrøm et al. (2009) proposed two control variables: the level of atmospheric CO_2 concentration and the increase in top-of-atmosphere radiative forcing.
+The radiative forcing control variable is the more inclusive and fundamental, although the level of atmospheric CO_2 concentration is important because of CO_2 's long lifetime in the atmosphere and the very large human emissions.
+We think atmospheric CO_2 concentration is easier to communicate than radiative forcing and therefore suggest using the former as an indicator for mitigating climate change.
+We use the threshold suggested by Steffen et al. (2010): atmospheric CO_2 concentration at maximum 350 ppm.

-6 Safeguarding biosphere integrity.
-We use extinction rate as an indicator for safeguarding biosphere integrity.
+(6) Safeguarding biosphere integrity: We use extinction rate as an indicator for safeguarding biosphere integrity.
 Steffen et al. (2015) propose a two-component approach to safeguarding biosphere integrity.
 The first approach captures genetic diversity, and provides the long-term capacity of the biosphere to persist under and adapt to abrupt and gradual abiotic change.
 For the present, Steffen et al. suggest the known extinction rates of well-studied organisms as indicators for genetic diversity.
 The second approach captures the biosphere's role in Earth-system functioning and measures loss of biodiversity components at both global and biome/large ecosystem levels.
-For the present, Steffen et al. propose an interim control variable, the Biodiversity Intactness Index (BII).
-We think that extinction rate is easier to communicate than functional diversity and we suggest using the former as an indicator for safeguarding biosphere integrity.
-We use the threshold suggested by Steffen et al. (2015): maximum extinctions per million species years (E/MSY) of 10.
+For the present, Steffen et al. propose an interim control variable, the biodiversity intactness index (BII).
+We think extinction rate is easier to communicate than functional diversity and we suggest using the former as an indicator for safeguarding biosphere integrity.
+We use the thresholds suggested by Steffen et al. (2010): maximum extinctions per million species years (E/MSY) is 10.